thycotic/ss-docs/remote-password-changing/custom-password-changers/rpc-error-codes/index.md

 - **ERROR_INVALID_PASSWORD**: Either the user does not exist (ensure the usernames match) or the password is not correct.

-For more information about common error messages for Remote Password Changing, see ==[Remote Password Changing Errors](https://updates.thycotic.net/links.ashx?PasswordChangingErrors) (KB).==
+For more information about common error messages for Remote Password Changing, see [Remote Password Changing Errors](https://updates.thycotic.net/links.ashx?PasswordChangingErrors) (KB).